hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `private_fqdn` - The FQDN for the Kubernetes Cluster when private link has been enabled, which is only resolvable inside the Virtual Network used by the Kubernetes Cluster.

+* `portal_fqdn` - The FQDN for the Azure Portal resources when private link has been enabled, which is only resolvable inside the Virtual Network used by the Kubernetes Cluster.

 * `kube_admin_config` - A `kube_admin_config` block as defined below.
 This is only available when Role Based Access Control with Azure Active Directory is enabled.

 ~> **NOTE:** To mark the whole of `kube_admin_config` as Sensitive in State, set the environment variable `ARM_AKS_KUBE_CONFIGS_SENSITIVE` to `true`.
 Any values from this block used in `outputs` will then also need to be marked as sensitive.